rjisom/udacity_part1/README.md

 This file contains the functions used for making decisions based on the perception.py data.
 While I did not modify this file from it's original clone, it contains a decision tree for deciding where and how the rover should operate.

 ## drive_rover.py
-This file contains the functions used for making decisions based on the perception.py data.
-While I did not modify this file from it's original clone, it contains a decision tree for deciding where and how the rover should operate.
+This file contains the functions used for making decisions based on perception.py and decision.py.
+This file runs the autonomous mode with the Roverism executable.

 ## Rover_Project_Test_Notebook.ipynb
 This notebook explains how the rover will process images and make transformations on based on the perception data.
 After the perception data is calculated, it displays a video of the new mapping alongside the data already provided.